-This is cowboy country with backcountry adventures
+We are country with backcountry adventures

-Experience Merritt Summer Things To Do
+Experience Merritt BC Canada Summer Things To Do

 Come and Experience Merritt in the winter and enjoy cross country skiing, snowmobiling, ice fishing and snowshoeing.
 Trails in the Helmer Lake area north of Merritt are designated for snowmobiling while cross country skiers like the Kane Valley XC ski trails south of town.
-The neighbouring Coquihalla Highway which intersects with Merritt is a top snowmobile destination in the province making Merritt BC an ideal base camp for those backcountry snowmobiling adventures.
+The neighbouring Coquihalla Highway which intersects with Merritt is a top snowmobile destination in the province making Merritt BC an ideal base camp for backcountry snowmobiling adventures.

 In Merritt, the go-to community park is Central Park.
 As for lakes, we have over a hundred.
 Helmer Lake Park, Lily Lake, Lundbom Lake, Marquart Lake, Gwen Lake and Nicola Lake are the most recognized in the region.
 Nicola, Marquart and Lundbom Lakes are the easy-access lakes ideal for fishing, camping and mountain biking.